-The buildings and their associated grounds are physically separated from Delaney Park by fencing along the proposed southern and western boundaries of the site.
-The boundary with Speldhurst Park to the north is also fenced.
 The dwelling was originally constructed for the purpose of housing an on-site custodian.
 With the advent of changes in work practices and parks maintenance operations the dwelling is no longer required for this purpose and has been privately tenanted for some years.

-The adjacent areas to the north and west of the site are within the General Recreation Activity Area and consist of sports grounds and facilities associated with Speldhurst and Delaney Parks respectively.
-The surrounding properties to the south and east are within the General Residential Activity Area and are predominantly used for residential purposes.
-The Stokes Valley Shopping Centre is also located in the vicinity of the site, to the immediate north of Speldhurst Park, and is within the Suburban Commercial Activity Area.
+The adjacent area to the north and west of the site is within the General Recreation Activity Area and consists of sports grounds and facilities associated with Te Whiti Park.
+The wider surrounding properties are within the General Residential Activity Area and are predominantly used for residential purposes.
+There are also a number of properties within the Community Iwi Activity Area located in the vicinity of the site in an area bounded by Whites Line East, Guthrie Street and Puketapu Grove.